-Pirelli UK's commitment to Human Rights is covered extensively in the Group's "Global Human Rights" Policy along with various other policies including, "The Values and Ethical Code", the "Social Responsibility Policy for Occupational Health, Safety and Rights, and Environment", the "Health, Safety and Environment" Policy, the "Equal Opportunities Statement", the "Personal Data Protection" Policy and the "Sustainable Natural Rubber" Policy.
+Pirelli UK's commitment to Human Rights is covered extensively in the Group's "Global Human Rights" Policy along with various other policies including, "The Values and Ethical Code", The Code of Conduct (Code) the "Social Responsibility Policy for Occupational Health, Safety and Rights, and Environment", the "Health, Safety and Environment" Policy, the "Equal Opportunities Statement", the "Personal Data Protection" Policy and the "Sustainable Natural Rubber" Policy.
 All of these documents focus, amongst other things and where relevant, on the cascading of the relevant commitments and values onto our suppliers.